-Prior to attending law school, Ms. Li conducted research in the fields of epidemiology and reproductive endocrinology.
-After completing her undergraduate work, Ms. Li conducted research in reproductive endocrinology.
-While attending graduate school and after graduation, Ms. Li worked at the Centers For Disease Control and Prevention (CDC) where she focused on the surveillance and control of tuberculosis, herpes and ricketsial diseases.
-After which, Ms. Li worked as an epidemiologist at the New York City Department of Health and Mental Hygiene, where she participated in the investigation of the anthrax outbreak in October 2001, conducted disease surveillance and control for vector and rodent-borne disease, and coordinated some activities within the Division of Environmental Health.
+Prior to attending law school, Ms. Li conducted research in the fields of epidemiology and reproductive endocrinology, including for the Centers For Disease Control and Prevention where she focused on the surveillance and control of tuberculosis, herpes and ricketsial diseases.
+Ms. Li then worked as an epidemiologist at the New York City Department of Health and Mental Hygiene, where she participated in the investigation of the anthrax outbreak in 2001, and conducted disease surveillance and control for vector and rodent-borne disease.

 Is The Federal Circuit Affecting U.S. Treaties?
 The ITC, 271(g), GATT/TRIPS & The Kinik Decision, 16 Fordham I.P.L.J. vol. 2, 601 (Winter 2006)